Hong Kong Activities for a 2-day Stopover

 The ascent by tram is steep – you’ll feel your ears pop.

-At the top the circus continues, with the hundreds of visitors from each tram-load being herded towards the outlets of a multi-story Peak shopping mall.
+At the top the circus continues, with the hundreds of visitors from each tram-load being herded towards the outlets of the multi-story Peak shopping mall.
 You’ll need to time your return tram journey well in order to avoid more long queues waiting to descend.

 If you want to access the Peak’s 180° viewing gallery, you’ll need to shell out another $50.
 Again, they do not accept credit cards.
 Take plenty of cash with you.
 Although there are a couple of ATM machines at the top, we found that one of them was out of order.